karttur/setup-ide/_posts/2019/2019-08-20-ubuntu-setup-spide.markdown

 share: true
 ---

 This post goes through the steps for installing all software components required for a Spatial Data Integrated Development Environment (SPIDE) in Linux Operating System (OS) Ubuntu 18.04 (bionic).
 The installed software match the requirements of [Karttur's GeoImagine Framework](https://karttur.github.io/geoimagine/).
 The instructions are shorthand and refer extensively to online resources with more elaborate and detailed information.
 Perhaps the best source for hints and tricks on how to get different software packages to work in Linux is [Linux Hint](https://linuxhint.com).
+The instructions focuses on using the <span class='app'>Terminal</span>, it you prefer to use the Graphical User Interface (GUI), try out the [Ubuntu Software Center](https://help.ubuntu.com/community/UbuntuSoftwareCenter).

 This post assumes that you have already installed Ubuntu 18.04 on your machine.

 ## Check and update your Ubuntu Installation

-To check the version of your Ubuntu installation, open the <span class='app'>Terminal</span> (pressing the keys ctrl+alt+T simultaneously will do that), and enter the command:
+To check the version of your Ubuntu installation, open the <span class='app'>Terminal</span> (pressing the keys [ctrl]+[alt]+[T] simultaneously will do that), and enter the command:

 <span class='terminal'>$ sudo lsb_release -a</span>